monocle-h2020/camera_calibration/calibration/README.md

 ## Metadata

 Some metadata are necessary for the calibration and analysis of camera data, such as the pattern of the Bayer RGBG2 channels.
 These metadata files can be retrieved from the [SPECTACLE database](http://spectacle.ddq.nl/) or generated using the [generate_metadata.py](generate_metadata.py) script.
 This script is used to generate a metadata file based on a single saturated image and some user inputs.

+## Bias

-`bias.py` is used to generate a bias map (bias offset in each pixel).
-This can be corrected using the `spectacle` function `spectacle.calibrate.correct_bias`.
+A bias map is generated using [bias.py](bias.py).
+This map has the mean bias value per pixel at the lowest ISO speed given.
+This is corrected using the `spectacle` function `spectacle.calibrate.correct_bias`.

+The bias map depends on ISO speed and is unique to each camera.
+Even two cameras of the same model do not share a bias map.
+For this reason, a unique bias map must be generated for each device to take full advantage of the bias correction.
+However, for many purposes this is not necessary as the inter-pixel differences in bias are often relatively minor.
+In this case, a mean value may be used, either derived from measurement or given in metadata.

 `readnoise.py` is used to generate a read noise map (read noise in each pixel).
 This is not used in the image calibration process, but can be used to characterise the noise response of a camera.